• NavAir Ops in Afghanistan

 Anyway, after leaving the Navy I worked as consulting scientist for Booz, Allen & Hamilton on a number of government contracts and was part of the Bell System’s anti-trust defense litigation team.
 (We lost, you might remember, and they split up the Bell System--so now we have, "Can you hear me now?
 Can you hear me now?")

 Later I took a job with a company that had the world’s largest on-line terminal network and eventually became Senior Scientist there.
-Among other things, we pioneered the first use of the TV for home information and banking (PCs didn’t exist yet), but later we were also part of pioneering efforts to use personal computers for online communication.
+Among other things, we pioneered the first use of the TV for home information and banking (PCs and the Internet didn’t exist yet), but later we were also part of pioneering efforts to use personal computers for online communication.

-Summer evenings and weekends I taught flying at Ohio State before I was hired away from my day job in Columbus to lead several successful and not so successful start-up high tech companies elsewhere.
+Summer evenings and weekends I taught flying at Ohio State before I was hired away from my day job in Columbus to lead several successful and not so successful start-up high-tech companies elsewhere.
 I even managed to set--make that establish--a world speed record in my 1958 Beech Bonanza, largely because no one had ever done it before.

 But the problem with success is it makes you think you can do anything, and I started an electronic publishing company of my own to buy and index FAA data, as a matter of fact, and put it on CDROM.